-Annette M. Hines has been practicing in the areas of Special Needs, Elder Law and Estate Planning for over fifteen years.
+Annette M. Hines has been practicing in the areas of Special Needs, Elder Law and Estate Planning for over twenty years.
 She received her JD from Howard University School of Law, her MBA from Suffolk University and her BA from the University of Vermont.
 Her clients include individuals and families of children with special needs, the elderly and others in the community.

-Ms. Hines is the mother of two daughters, one of whom passed away from Mitochondrial disease in November 2013.
-Her personal experience as the mother of a child with special needs fuels her passion for quality special needs planning and drives her special understanding and dedication to the practice.
+Ms. Hines brings personal experience with special needs to her practice, as the mother of two daughters, one of whom passed away from Mitochondrial disease in November 2013.
+This deep personal understanding of special needs fuels her passion for quality special needs planning and drives her dedication to the practice.

 “Because I had a child with special needs, guardianships, transition planning and special needs estate planning are near and dear to my heart.
-Call me to set up a time to discuss your situation so we can help you attain peace of mind and approach the future with confidence knowing you have done all you can to ensure the highest quality of life possible for their lifetime.”
+I sit with clients to discuss their situation, helping them attain peace of mind and approach the future with confidence knowing they have done all you can to ensure the highest quality of life.”

 Prior to practicing law, she founded and directed the nonprofit home care company, Special Families-Special Care, Incorporated which created a new standard for caregiving and a greater pay scale for caregivers.
 After leading the company to $1.5 million in revenue and 50 employees, she merged it with Shriver Clinical Services Corporation of Natick, Massachusetts and shifted her focus to her law practice.